 Joe Pojman, executive director of Texas Alliance for Life, told me that, overall, the Healthy Texas Women program is flourishing.
 He rejected the common criticism among pro-abortion people that no amount of effort can replace Planned Parenthood.

 Pojman pointed out that federally qualified health centers and certified physicians offices greatly outnumber Planned Parenthood centers, especially in rural areas.
 Dublin, Texas, a rural town of 3,605 people outside Fort Worth, has no Planned Parenthood facilities but boasts 57 Healthy Texas Women–participating providers.
-Austin has than 100 certified Healthy Texas Women clinics, compared to three Planned Parenthood locations.
+Austin has more than 100 certified Healthy Texas Women clinics, compared to three Planned Parenthood locations.

-“By all measures, [the state is] serving low-income women,” Pojman said.
-“They have low-income women enrolled, they have providers enrolled than ever before, and the state is spending funding in general on women’s health services at a historically high level.”
+“By all measures, [the state is] serving more low-income women,” Pojman said.
+“They have more low-income women enrolled, they have more providers enrolled than ever before, and the state is spending funding in general on women’s health services at a historically high level.”
 He added, “At Planned Parenthood, a woman will not see a physician unless she is there for an abortion.
 So these women are typically getting much better care.”

 Losing The Heidi Group, he said, is not going to hamper Texas’ efforts to redirect funding from abortion providers to other health centers.